 Brass is a beautiful metal known for its golden glow and brilliant shine.
 When new, brass shines like gold, but after a while it becomes dull.

-While natural tarnish from exposure to air takes time, it wears out faster when exposed to salt water or seawater, due to the high reactivity of the copper used with zinc to make brass.
-You should therefore not wear brass jewelry at the beach.
+While natural tarnishing from exposure to air takes time, it deteriorates more quickly when exposed to salt water or seawater, due to the high reactivity of the copper used with zinc to make brass.
+So you should not wear brass jewelry to the beach.

-Interestingly, brass can be cleaned with salt and lemon juice to remove tarnish, but you should wash it with hot soapy water and then dry it before storing it.
+Interestingly, brass can be cleaned with salt and lemon juice to remove tarnish, but you should wash it with hot water and soap then dry it before storing it.